stevengonsalvez/stevengonsalvez.github.io/_devto/01-04-2025-productivity-series-dashboard.md

 # The Complete Software Engineer's Productivity Stack

 Ever had one of those days where you spent more time fighting your tools than actually building cool stuff?
-You know what I'm talking about—hunting for that terminal command you *know* you used last month, digging through disorganized notes to find that algorithm explanation, or painfully typing out boilerplate code for the 100th time.
+You know what I'm talking about-hunting for that terminal command you *know* you used last month, digging through disorganized notes to find that algorithm explanation, or painfully typing out boilerplate code for the 100th time.

 **We've all been there.** And if we're being honest, most of us are still there more often than we'd like to admit.

 ## Why This Series Exists

 I've spent the last decade as a software engineer obsessively tweaking, testing, and overhauling my personal workflow.
 Why?
-Because I'm fundamentally lazy—in the best possible way.
+Because I'm fundamentally lazy-in the best possible way.
 As programmer and author Larry Wall once said, the three virtues of a great programmer are laziness, impatience, and hubris.
 The good kind of laziness means you'll spend an hour automating a task that takes 5 minutes because you know you'll do that task 100 more times.

 That's exactly the philosophy behind this series.
 I want to help you become productively lazy.

-Think about it: your brain has a finite amount of cognitive capacity each day—psychologists call this "mental bandwidth."
+Think about it: your brain has a finite amount of cognitive capacity each day-psychologists call this "mental bandwidth."
 Every decision you make, from what to wear to which algorithm to use, depletes this limited resource.
-It's why Steve Jobs wore the same outfit daily and why Mark Zuckerberg follows suit (pun intended)—they're eliminating decision fatigue.
+It's why Steve Jobs wore the same outfit daily and why Mark Zuckerberg follows suit (pun intended)-they're eliminating decision fatigue.

 So why waste your precious mental bandwidth remembering command-line flags or hunting for files when your tools could do that for you?

 ## What You'll Get From This Series

 This isn't just another "Top 10 VS Code Extensions" listicle.
-We're going deeper—much deeper—into building a cohesive, personalized productivity system specifically for software engineers.
+We're going deeper-much deeper-into building a cohesive, personalized productivity system specifically for software engineers.

 The series breaks down into three major pillars: